metaplex-foundation/developer-hub/src/pages/mpl-hybrid/guides/create-your-first-hybrid-collection.md

 ## Initial Setup

-This guide will teach you how to create an Hybrid Collection using Javascript, we're going to use different scripts throughout the example based on the function we want to use!
+This guide will teach you how to create an Hybrid Collection using Javascript!
 You may need to modify and move functions around to suit your needs.

 ### Initializing the Project